gilfreund/pi-nut/README.md

   - [3D printed Raspberry Pi Rackmount - right hand mount](https://www.printables.com/model/843677-raspberry-pi-5-rack-mount-right-sided) (I printed in ASA)
   - USB-C power supply, USB-A to USB-B cable for UPS, and Ethernet connected to my switch

+## Known issues

+  - This project is currently only configured for one computer (a Raspberry Pi) monitoring one UPS.
+  - The NUT client configuration is only tested on Ubuntu and Debian Linux currently.
+Other Linux distributions may require changes.

 ## Software Setup

 This project uses Ansible (`pip install ansible`).